Spokesman: Speaker Pelosi's husband assaulted in break-in | Politics

 - United States

-House Speaker Nancy Pelosi's husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, said her spokesman, Drew Hammill.
+House Speaker Nancy Pelosi's husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, her spokesman said.

 Pelosi was not in the residence at the time.
-Hammill said the assailant is in custody and the motivation for the attack is under investigation.
+Spokesman Drew Hammill said the assailant is in custody and the motivation for the attack is under investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)